 Iconic Astros card: J.R.
 Richard, 1980 Topps

-Standing 6-foot-8 and pairing 100 mph gas with an electric slider, Richard was an imposing force on the mound for the Astros.
+Standing 6-foot-8 and pairing 100 mph gas with an electric slider, J.R.
+Richard was an imposing force on the mound.

 Despite some control problems, the right-hander became one of the National League’s premier pitchers in the late 1970s, averaging 18 wins, 281 innings and 261 strikeouts per season while posting a 2.88 ERA from ’76-79.
 He is one of nine pitchers in the Modern Era (since 1900) to reach the 300-strikeout mark in multiple seasons.